Custodial vs Non-Custodial Wallets for Crypto Ownership

 - You value privacy, independence, and security.

-Some users prefer a hybrid approach: keeping small amounts on exchanges for quick trades while storing the bulk of their holdings in a self-custody wallet like Velto for long-term security.
+Some users prefer a hybrid approach: keeping small amounts on exchanges for quick trades while storing the bulk of their holdings in a self-custody wallet, while using interfaces like Velto to interact with DeFi without giving up control.

 Security Tips for Any Crypto Wallet